ThGreatExplorer/OOD_Reversi/Readme.md

 ## Quickstart
 1. Run [Reversi](src/Reversi.java) main method
    1. The default setting for no input is two human players, i.e. an input of "human human".
-See documentation on how to customize your game.
+   2. Customizing game:
+      - String commands, with spaces in between, to pick the player and, if computer player, strategy.
+      - There must be two players picked.
+      - First word is the first player, either "human" or "computer".
+      - If picked "computer" as player 1, then second word must be the strategy.
+        - Supported strategies for player 1: "CaptureMostPieces"
+      - The next word will be the second player, and if the computer player is picked, there must be a next word for the strategy.
+        - Supported strategies for player 2: "CaptureMostPieces", "Strategy1": GetHighestScore,
+        "Strategy2": AvoidNextToCorner, "Strategy3": GetCorner, "Strategy4": MinMax
    2. Note that the screens may start overlapped on one another, just move them apart.

 ![img.png](playableGameStart.png)